aurimas13/Solutions-To-Problems/HackerRank/String_Validators/README.md

-Problem description can be found [here](https://www.hackerrank.com/challenges/string-validators/problem).
+The problem description can be found [here](https://www.hackerrank.com/challenges/string-validators/problem).